The warmer months are here! That means your watch needs to be prepared, check out our top tips for wearing watches in the summer...

 2. Nylon Is Your Friend

 We offer a big range of different straps that use Nylon, meaning plenty of choices depending on your preference, watch style and taste.
-NATO straps are a great general thickness that works with many types of watches.
+Military Nylon straps are a great general thickness that works with many types of watches.

 My advice?
 Pick up some from the range, here are a few of my personal choices for the summer months: